Leoname3000/hello-world/README.md

 # hello-world
 A repository to get started.
-I'm making some changes to see how commits work.
+I've made some changes to see how commits work.